dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Metrics & Logs/Azure Alerts.md

 ![Azure Triggering Flow|550](../images/alert-triggering-flow.png)

+Administrative Category included information related to the creation, updating and deletion of resource

 ### Alert Signal Sources

 Subscription Activity Log: Health and Auto scale Events.
 Has 90 days retention for information